 This printer supports a demo mode that is usually used in retail environments to illustrate the features of the printer.
 The printer features are illustrated by demonstration files stored in the RIP firmware, flash option, or disk option.

-- 1. Select Demo Mode from the Config Menu. - 2.
-Select Activate or Deactivate.
+Select Demo Mode from the Configuration Menu.